igor-diniz/igor-diniz.github.io/_projects/(1) Smart Home Project.md

 ---
-name: Smart Home Data Base Project
+name: Smart Home Database Project
 tools: [SQL, SQLite]
 image: ../imgs/sqlprojectcover.png
 description: This is a project in the database context proposed by the Faculty of Engineering of the University of Porto.
 A database was created, populated and queried according to the real world.